KidPudel/Iggy-s-Vault/languages/golang/concurrency in go.md

 # Mutex
 If we want to restrict an access of a value, between goroutine, this is called - _**mutual exclusion**_.

-Stand Go library has a data structure for that! `sync.Mutex`!
+Standard Go library has a data structure for that! `sync.Mutex`!
 With Mutex, we can:
 1. `Lock`
 2. `Unlock`

-> **HOW IT WORKS**: This will allow to synchronize the access, by letting letting other goroutine to `Lock` the mutex, only when it will be `Unlock`ed
+> **HOW IT WORKS**: This will allow to synchronize the access, by letting other goroutine to `Lock` the mutex, only when it will be `Unlock`ed
 ```go
 package main